frederic-perez/AmE-dictionary/data/idioms.md

 __no good deed goes unpunished__ :two: Due to the cruelty, ignorance, or selfishness of the world or others, one’s good deeds or good intentions will often result in more trouble than they are worth.
 An ironic and sardonic twist on the more standard moral that “no good deed goes unrewarded.”
 __no hard feelings__ :two::hammer:
 __no holds barred__ :three: __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ _This book takes a no-holds-barred approach to taking personal responsability._ :es: sin tabúes
-__no offense__ :two: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
+__no offense__ :three: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
 __no one in his/her/their right mind would (do something)__ No one who is sane would consider doing something; someone would have to be crazy to do something. _Everyone knows Jake is a mess—no one in her right mind would date him._
 __no pressure__ Said ironically to emphasize that what is being discussed carries a large amount of importance or makes one feel that one must try very hard to succeed. _A: “I don’t want you to feel intimidated, but this employee review will have a huge bearing on whether or not you’re kept on at the end of the year.”
 B: “Wow, no pressure or anything!”_
 __no small thing__